Secure CheckoutPersonal information is secured with SSL technology.

-Korea Biochar Research Center, O-Jeong Eco-Resilience Institute (OJERI) and Division of Environmental Science and Ecological Engineering, Korea University, Seoul, Republic of Korea
+Full Professor, Division of Environmental Science and Ecological Engineering, Korea University, Seoul, Korea Director, Korea Biochar Research Center.

 Daniel C.W.
 Tsang is Associate Professor and Programme Leader in the Department of Civil and Environmental Engineering at Hong Kong polytechnic University.
 He has been a visiting scholar at Ghent University (Belgium) and Stanford University (USA), a Senior Lecturer at the University of Canterbury (New Zealand), and Postdoctoral Fellow at Imperial College London (UK) and the Hong Kong University of Science and Technology.
 Dr Tsang’s research group develops solutions for sustainable development and creates new ways to manage waste and contaminated sediments.
 He has published over 180 journal papers and 9 book chapters.
 He has served as Guest Editor for numerous journals and is currently Editorial Board Member of Chemosphere and Associate Editor of Journal of Soils and Sediments, Science of the Total Environment and Environmental Geochemistry and Health.
 Dr Tsang was chair and organizer of the 2nd Biological Waste as Resource Conference and 4th Contaminated Land, Ecological Assessment and Remediation Conference.

 Associate Professor and Programme Leader, Department of Civil and Environmental Engineering, Hong Kong polytechnic University